HackersAccount/task_manager/CONTRIBUTING.md

 # Contributing to [Project Name]

-Welcome to [task_manager]!
+Welcome to [task_manager](https://github.com/HackersAccount/task_manager.git)!
 We appreciate your interest in contributing to our project.
 By participating in this project, you agree to abide by the [code of conduct](CODE_OF_CONDUCT.md).

 ## How to Contribute

-To contribute to [task_manager], please follow these steps:
+To contribute to [task_manager](https://github.com/HackersAccount/task_manager.git), please follow these steps:

 1. Fork the repository and create your branch from `main`.
 2. Clone the forked repository to your local machine.